 Mesothelioma is a rare disease and most general physicians are not familiar with it.
 Seek out a specialist to discuss treatment goals and options.
 Some people want to do everything they can to treat their cancer, even if that means enduring side effects for a small chance of an improvement.
 Others prefer treatments that make them comfortable so that they can live their remaining time as symptom-free as possible.

 Surgeons work to remove mesothelioma when it’s diagnosed at an early stage.
 In some cases this may cure the cancer.
 However, sometimes it is not possible to remove all of the cancer.
-In those cases, surgery may help to reduce the signs and symptoms caused by mesothelioma spreading in your body.
+Throughout those cases, surgery may help to reduce the signs and symptoms caused by mesothelioma spreading in your body.

 Surgical options may include: